openfaas/openfaas.github.io/_posts/2019-07-29-plonk-stack.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yOpYYYRuDQ0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You could also read a blog post I wrote just after Dockercon in 2017: [Introducing Functions as a Service (OpenFaaS)](https://blog.alexellis.io/introducing-functions-as-a-service/)

 In simple terms OpenFaaS offers:

 * an easy way to package any code or binary
 * a rich ecosystem of language templates
 * a function store to collaborate and share
 * metrics, auto-scaling, and dozens of detailed tutorials
-* a native experience on Kubernetes, without the overheads
+* a native experience on Kubernetes
 * a dedicated community ready to help you, when you need it most

+You get all of this and more without the overheads of starting out on your own.
+Who has time to build a cloud-native architecture for their team completely from scratch?

 [OpenFaaS.com](https://www.openfaas.com/) is hosted by [OpenFaaS Ltd](mailto:sales@openfaas.com) and developed by a [voluntary team of developers and experts](https://www.openfaas.com/team/).